radareorg/radare2-book/src/analysis/code_analysis.md

 | afv[absrx]?               manipulate args, registers and variables in function
 | afx                      list function references
 ```
+You can use `afl` to list the functions found by the analysis.

+There are a lot of useful commands under `afl` such as `aflj`, which lists the function in JSON format and `aflm`, which lists the functions in the syntax found in makefiles.

+There's also `afl=`, which displays ASCII-art bars with function ranges.

+You can find the rest of them under `afl?`.

 Some of the most challenging tasks while performing a function analysis are merge, crop and resize.
 As with other analysis commands you have two modes: semi-automatic and manual.